 B. PROCEDURE

 1. An employee requesting sick leave for a scheduled medical appointment shall notify the employee’s immediate supervisor as soon as possible.
-An employee requesting sick leave for other than a scheduled appointment must notify the department head or designee of the employee’s absence and reason therefore as soon as possible and no later than one (1) hour before the employee’s scheduled starting time.
+An employee requesting sick leave for other than a scheduled appointment must notify the supervisor of the employee’s absence and reason therefore as soon as possible and no later than one (1) hour before the employee’s scheduled starting time.
 Certain departments may require an earlier notification period in order to obtain a replacement to cover the employee’s absence.
-Employees must follow this notification requirement each and every day the employee will be absent, unless otherwise instructed by the department head.
+Employees must follow this notification requirement each and every day the employee will be absent, unless otherwise instructed by the supervisor.
 In the case of an absence exceeding three (3) consecutive workdays, a physician’s statement specifying the employee’s inability to report to work and the probable date of recovery shall be required.

-2. Upon return to work from sick leave, an employee must complete an Application For Use of Sick Leave Form and submit same to the Employer as soon as possible but by no later than 8:30 a.m. on the Monday following the end of the two (2) week pay period in which the sick leave was used.
-If the employee is sick the last day of the pay period the employee must make arrangements to complete and submit an Application For Use of Sick Leave Form within above described time frames.
+2. Upon return to work from sick leave, an employee must complete an Application For Leave Form and submit same to the Employer as soon as possible but by no later than 8:30 a.m. on the Monday following the end of the two (2) week pay period in which the sick leave was used.
+If the employee is sick the last day of the pay period the employee must make arrangements to complete and submit an Application For Leave Form within above described time frames.

 3. If an employee sought medical treatment for an illness or injury, if an employee's illness or injury extends for three (3) or more consecutive work days, or in cases of a pattern of sick leave usage, the Employer may require a Medical Practitioner's Statement stating the date and nature of the illness or injury and when the employee is able to return to work and perform the duties of the position.